chimera-kube/pod-toleration-policy/README.md

     effect: "NoSchedule"
 ```

-This workload would be schedulable on the reserved nodes as well:
+Also this workload could be scheduled on the reserved nodes:

 ```yaml
 apiVersion: v1